-Captain America: Is Steve Rodgers Really a Hydra-Nazi, or Will He Be Redeemed?
+Captain America: Is Steve Rodgers Really A Hydra-Nazi, Or Will He Be Redeemed?

-The decision made last year by Marvel Comics to have Captain America turn out to have been a Hydra agent throughout his entire career is controversial to say the least.
+The decision made last year by Marvel Comics to have Captain America turn out to have been a Hydra agent throughout his entire career is controversial, to say the least.
 But given the frequency with which such changes get reversed – remember that Superman came back from the dead – is it possible that Captain America will soon be redeemed as well?

 Cursed Image.
 They are putting Captain America in Hydra again. ???? pic.twitter.com/u2oFqV9mUb